Hybrid Cloud Cross-Region Monitoring System Governance: Autonomous + Unified Dual-Core Architecture Practice

 mermaid

-CN1@{ shape: rounded, label: "Domestic Cloud Node 1" } -->|Port 59080| M@{ shape: hex, label: "Envoy+Mosn Mesh Network" }
+N@{ shape: rounded, label: "Domestic / International cloud nodes" } -->|Port 59080| M@{ shape: hex, label: "Envoy+Mosn Mesh network" }

-M --> F@{ shape: hex, label: "Consul Policy Center" }
+M --> F@{ shape: hex, label: "Consul policy center" }

-F -->|ACL/Token/Route Sync| M
+F -->|ACL/Token/Route sync| M

-M --> BBR@{ shape: doc, label: "TCP BBR Algorithm" }
+M --> OPT@{ shape: doc, label: "TCP BBR + circuit breaking" }

 Each regional node is an independent autonomous unit.
 Even if disconnected from the primary node, it can still collect, alert, and store normally, preventing domain-wide failures.